brandon-gs/storymash/README.md

 This is a basic social network app using Javascript Technologies like Nodejs, Mongodb, React, and so on.
 This app can:

 - Allows a user to do log in and look his profile and other users profile
+- Allows a user to follow/unfollow to other user
+- Allows a user to edit his "about" section
+- Allows a user create a story

 ## Technologies